Ke'Bryan Hayes Preview, Player Props: Pirates vs. Royals

-On Tuesday, Ke'Bryan Hayes (.548 slugging percentage in past 10 games, including two home runs) and the Pittsburgh Pirates face the Kansas City Royals, whose starting pitcher will be Cole Ragans.
+On Wednesday, Ke'Bryan Hayes (.643 slugging percentage in past 10 games, including three home runs) and the Pittsburgh Pirates face the Kansas City Royals, whose starting pitcher will be Angel Zerpa.
 First pitch is at 8:10 PM ET.

-He reached base in all five of his plate appearances (4-for-4 with a double and an RBI) in his most recent appearance against the Royals.
+He hit a home run while going 1-for-4 in his most recent game against the Royals.

 Ke'Bryan Hayes Game Info & Props vs. the Royals